EdDataScienceEES/tutorial-Abigail-Louise/index.md

 Often in ecological and environmental research you will need to compare groups of data to see if there is a difference between the groups.
 This could be comparing plant growth between different soil types or water quality in different rivers for example.
 In this tutorial we will look at the difference in house sparrow (*Passer domesticus*) abundance between different habitats.

 You may have used a T-test before which compares the means across two groups to see if there is a statistically significant difference.
-If you want to compare more than two groups you can use a one-way ANOVA and to further analyse the results of the ANOVA you can perform a post-hoc test.
+If you want to compare more than two groups you can use a one-way ANOVA and to further analyse the results of the ANOVA you can perform a post-hoc test, such as Tukey's test.

-__In tutorial you will learn how to:__
+__In this tutorial you will learn how to:__
 - Load and prepare data for analysis in RStudio
 - Understand when and why to use a one-way ANOVA and Tukey's test
 - Perform a one-way ANOVA and Tukey's test